 Students contemplating an Honors thesis must enroll in LS H195A in the Fall of their senior year, which is aimed specifically at preparing them for the task.
 The seminar will cover such important subjects as selecting a thesis topic that is both interesting and capable of investigation within the limits of a single semester, developing and implementing an effective research strategy, and completing the writing.
 UCB GPA 3.5 Legal Studies GPA 3.5 required.

 During the following Spring semester, students who continue with the Honors Program (LS H195B) will complete a substantial research paper under the supervision of a faculty member.

-To obtain a Course Entry Code for the Honors Seminar, please contact Lauri La Pointe (email@example.com) once your Spring/Summer grades have been posted officially to the transcript.
+To obtain a Course Entry Code, please contact Lauri, the Undergrad Advisor once Spring grades have posted officially to the transcript.

-Legal Studies 199 is open to officially declared Legal Studies Seniors with a 3.0 GPA in the major and a 3.0 UC GPA.
+Legal Studies 199 is open to officially declared Legal Studies Seniors with a 3.0 GPA in the major and 3.0 UCB GPA.
 Independent study is a research paper the student produces under the direction of a faculty member.
 In order to enroll, the student must develop a proposal and find a Legal Studies faculty member who is willing to serve as director.
 Ideally, the student should have already taken at least one course from the faculty member in the area which s/he wishes to research.
 The student should submit a written proposal to the faculty member outlining the scope and length of the research project s/he would like to do.
 A general guideline is one unit of credit per ten pages of text in the final research paper, up to a maximum of four units.
 The consent of the supervising faculty member should be secured prior to the first week of the semester.
-Once a student has secured faculty permission, the student should see the Undergraduate Advisor for the requisite form.
-Note: LS 199 can only be taken P/NP, but it is applicable towards the 32 upper division units in the major.
+Once a student has secured faculty permission, the student should see the Lauri for the requisite form.
+Note: LS 199 is P/NP only, but will count towards the 32 upper div units for the major.